DeFiCh/defichain.com/content/_index.en.md

           description: Automatic investment payouts with smart contracts.
     built_on_bitcoin:
       headline: Built-on-Bitcoin
-      subhead: The DeFi Blockchain marries the best of Proof-of-Stake, with the security and immutability of Bitcoin.
+      subhead: DeFiChain marries the best of Proof-of-Stake, with the security and immutability of Bitcoin.
       link:
         label: Learn more
         url: /white-paper